-Selçuk has significant experience in using the CEPT interference analysis tool SEAMCAT and ITU-R terrestrial and space networks software.
-He is familiar with the EU framework programme for research and innovation (FP7 / Horizon 2020).
-He regularly reviews technical submissions to ITU‑R/CEPT/ETSI technical study groups as well as consultations launched by national regulators.
+Selçuk has experience in using the CEPT interference analysis tool, SEAMCAT, and ITU-R terrestrial and space networks and related software.
+He is familiar with the EU framework programme for research and innovation (Horizon 2020).
+As part of projects undertaken, he regularly prepares and reviews technical submissions to ITU R/CEPT/ETSI technical study groups as well as consultations launched by national regulators.
 Selçuk also represents clients at national / international technical study groups.

 Selçuk holds a BSc degree in Electronics and Telecommunications Engineering from Istanbul Technical University, an MSc in Telecommunications and Computer Engineering from University of Surrey and a PhD in Radiocommunications from University of Warwick.
 He is a Chartered Engineer and Member of the Institution of Engineering and Technology.